reactive-python/reactpy-django/docs/src/get-started/installation.md

     2. Login or logout the current `User`
     3. Access Django's `Sesssion` object

-    In these situations will need to ensure your `REACTPY_WEBSOCKET_PATH` is wrapped with `AuthMiddlewareStack` and/or `SessionMiddlewareStack`.
+    In these situations will need to ensure you are using `AuthMiddlewareStack` and/or `SessionMiddlewareStack`.

     ```python linenums="0"
     {% include "../../python/configure-asgi-middleware.py" start="# start" %}